 Mental health issues and substance use disorders have a deep connection in the human brain.
 According to the National Institute of Mental Health in 2017, nearly one in five adults in the United States was living with some form of mental illness.
 This breaks down to 46.6 million Americans who struggle with a mental health issue.
-We’ve all heard the sayings like “drown your sorrows with booze,” or “numbing your pain with drugs” but this is actually the only way some people find to cope with their depression, schizophrenia, anxiety or any other psychiatric disorder.
+We’ve all heard the sayings like “drown your sorrows with booze,” or “numbing your pain with drugs” but this is actually the only way some people find to cope with their depression, PTSD, schizophrenia, anxiety or any other psychiatric disorder.
 Many people can go on living their lives without a proper diagnosis, using drugs and alcohol as coping mechanisms for their struggles with their own mental health.

 Dual diagnosis is the treatment of addiction with another co-occurring disorder.